22vv0/asphyxia_plugins/README.md

 		- Check "Unlocking Events -> Stamp Events -> BEMANI PRO LEAGUE -SEASON 3- Special Stamp" to toggle the event.
 2. Misc:
 	- Updated ARENA STATION pricing to reflect real game server prices (might miss some though)

-## fork-6.0.3.1

-### New:

-1. Main:
-	- 2024040200 support
-	- Added BPL Season 3 Complete Stamp Event - collect stamps by clearing the BPL S3 songs to unlock NEMSYS ARENA World Hexathlon and 2 new songs.
-		- Check "Unlocking Events -> Stamp Events -> BPL S3 Complete Stamp Event" to toggle the stamp event.
-	- Added Mini Grace gift.
-		- Check "Unlocking Events -> Gift Events -> Mini Grace NEMSYS Crew Gift" to toggle the gift.
-2. Misc:
-	- Added option to apply frames on the appeal card.
-Check out "Appeal Card Frame" in the customization page for the list of frames.
-	- Rival implementation.
-Check "Rivals" page under your profile.
-		- Originally this plugin will send all profiles as rivals.
-Users can now make their own list of rivals.
-		- Added simple score comparison table with your rival/s.
-	- Cleaned up stamp event code & data.

 ### Todo: